blackstarsama/Back-Office/README.md

 # Back-Office
-Back-office pour la gestion des publications d'un site web.

-⚠️ Code source mis à jour⚠️
+Back-office for the management of the publications of a website.

+⚠️ Source code updated⚠️

-Back Office avec CRUD
+## Back Office With CRUD

-Ajouter un post, supprimer, Lister les posts et Modifier les posts.
+Add Post, Delete, List Posts and Edit Posts.

-N'hésitez pas à fork et star ;)
+Feel free to fork and star ;)

-Installation
+## Installation Instruction
-Importez backoffice.sql dans votre base de données Modifiez les identifiants users à votre guise pour la connexion.

-A venir
-Page création utilisateur
+Import backoffice.sql into your database
+Modify the user identifiers as you wish for the connection.

+## coming soon

+User creation page
+CSS improvement